jan-bogaerts/mark/src/markdownCode.md

 - the all-spark service is a global singleton that is responsible for creating all the transformers and registering them into the cybertron service.
 - fields:
   - eventTarget: to register/unregister event handlers that monitor changes in the loaded transformers
+  - transformers: a dictionary that stores a reference to all the transformer objects that get created.
+The url from where the transformer is loaded from is used as the key.
+This is used to unregister transformers again.
 - functions:
   - getPlugins: returns a list of plugin definitions
-    - if the list has not yet been loaded, call: `await this.getPluginsList()`
+    - if the list has not yet been loaded, call: `this.getPluginsList()`
     - return this.plugins
   - getPluginsList: If the current project contains a plugins folder, load the project-local file, otherwise load the globally available set of plugins.
     ```python pseudo
       pluginFolder = folderService.pluginsOutput
       path = os.path.join(pluginFolder, 'plugins.json')
       if not fs.existsSync(path):
-        userDataPath = await window.electron.getPath('userData')
+        resourcesPath = window.electron.resourcesPath
-        pluginFolder = path.join(userDataPath, 'plugins')
+        pluginFolder = path.join(resourcesPath, 'plugins')
         path = os.path.join(pluginFolder, 'plugins.json')
       if fs.existsSync(path):
         plugins = fs.readSync(path)